1984Doc/AI-Scribe/README.md

 2024-03-29 - added Scrubadub to be used to remove personal information prior to OpenAI token access.

+2024-04-26 - added alternative server file to use Faster-Whisper

 Example instructions for running on a single machine:

 I will preface that this will run slowly if you are not using a GPU but will demonstrate the capability.
 If you have an NVidia RTX-based card, the below instructions can be modified using Koboldcpp.exe rather than koboldcpp_nocuda.exe.